MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_13.0-performance-tuning-for-hyper-v-servers.md

 The Virtual Machine Integration Services include enlightened drivers for the Hyper-V-specific I/O devices, which significantly reduces CPU overhead for I/O compared to emulated devices.
 You should install the latest version of the Virtual Machine Integration Services in every supported virtual machine.
 The services decrease the CPU usage of the guests, from idle guests to heavily used guests, and improves the I/O throughput.
 This is the first step in tuning performance in a server running Hyper-V. For a list of supported guest operating systems, see [Hyper-V Overview](http://technet.microsoft.com/library/hh831531.aspx).

-### Use enlightened guest operating systems

-The operating system kernels in Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, Windows 8, and Windows 8.1, Windows 7, and Windows Vista with SP1 feature enlightenments that optimize their operation for virtual machines.

-The enlightenments present in Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, and Windows Server 2008 decrease the CPU overhead of the Windows operating system that is running in a virtual machine.
-The Virtual Machine Integration Services provide additional enlightenments for I/O. Depending on the server load, it can be appropriate to host a server application in a Windows Server virtual machine for improved performance.

 ### Virtual processors

-Hyper-V in Windows Server 2012 R2 supports a maximum of 64 virtual processors per virtual machine.
+Hyper-V in Windows Server 2016 supports a maximum of 240 virtual processors per virtual machine.
 Virtual machines that have loads that are not CPU intensive should be configured to use one virtual processor.
 This is because of the additional overhead that is associated with multiple virtual processors, such as additional synchronization costs in the guest operating system.

 Increase the number of virtual processors if the virtual machine requires more than one CPU of processing under peak load.
-For a list of supported guest operating systems, see [Hyper-V Overview](http://technet.microsoft.com/library/hh831531.aspx).

-Enlightenments in Windows Server 2012 and Windows Server 2012 R2 improve scalability in multiprocessor virtual machines, like for example database workloads running in a virtual machine with up to 64 virtual processors.

 ### Background activity